penguinpowernz/clai/README.md

 - [x] specify settings including model and URL in config file
 - [x] working chat with ollama models
 - [x] add reasoning output
+- [ ] add session support
+- [ ] use up arrow to select previous messages
+- [ ] switch models with a l
 - [ ] get errors and system messages showing in the UI
 - [ ] cancel running inference with CTRL+C/ESC
 - [x] send files in prompt when you use `@filename` (prefix the filename with the `@`)